juldebar/Deep_mapping/README.md

 ### 3.1 Extract EXIF metadata from each photo and store them in CSV FILES (one per session)

+Extract exif metadata from photos and store them in CSV files

 ~~~~
 ############################ WRITE EXIF METADATA CSV FILES ###################################################
 wd <- "/media/julien/Julien_2To/data_deep_mapping/good_stuff"